 What could be better than a triathlon of running, yoga, and eating to raise money for improvements in our local food system?
 Slow Food NYC's latest event will generate the funding for the 2nd Annual Producer Summit.

 It's the Slow Food NYC monthly Happy Hour!
 It's fun, social, and informal.
 But it's also your opportunity to talk to the leadership of Slow Food NYC and let us know what you think.
 Got a great idea for an event?
 Looking for ways to get involved?
 Want to learn more about Slow Food?
 Just looking to have a relaxing drink with other "Slow" minded people?
-The Slur is your opportunity — FREE AND OPEN TO EVERYONE.
+The Slur is your opportunity — free and open to everyone.